-Next, the administrator and the evaluator meet in August to discuss and agree on the selected outcome goals and practice focus areas.

-The evaluator and administrator also discuss the appropriate resources and professional development needs to support the administrator in accomplishing the goals.
-Together, these components - the goals, the practice areas and the resources and supports - comprise an individual's evaluation plan.
-In the event of any disagreement, the evaluator has the authority and responsibility to finalize the goals, supports and sources of evidence to be used.
+Prior to September 15, the administrator and the evaluator meet to discuss the two specific areas of focus for their practice and review the 2 DRAFT Smart Goals.
+The evaluator and administrator also discuss the appropriate resources and professional development needs to support the administrator in accomplishing these goals.
+Together, these components - the goals, the practice areas and resources and supports - comprise an individual's evaluation plan.
+In the event of disagreement, the evaluator has the authority and responsibility to finalize the goals, supports and sources of evidence to be used.

-The goal-setting form (see Appendix) is to be completed by the administrator being evaluated.
+The goal-setting form (see Appendix ) is to be completed by the administrator being evaluated.
 The focus areas, goals, activities, outcomes, and time line will be reviewed by the administrator's evaluator prior to the beginning work on the goals.
 The evaluator may suggest additional goals as appropriate.